Congressional Art Competition

 The annual Congressional High School Art Competition brings together the best student artwork from the 32nd Congressional District and across the country.
 I am proud to support the 32nd Congressional District's participation in the annual Congressional High School Art Competition each year.
 The contest is open to all high school students, and there is a winner from each Congressional district.
 When the winning artist is chosen, his or her artwork is displayed in the U.S. Capitol.
 In June, Congress will host a reception in Washington for winners from across the country.

-Teachers must return this year's Congressional Art Contest Entry Form by Thursday, March 28th, 2013.
-Artwork will be judged on April 11th by local artists and art educators, who will select the Grand Prize winner and two Runners-Up.
-All other pieces will be photographed for the People's Choice award and linked to our official website for voting.
+Artwork will be judged on April 8th by local artists and art educators, who will select the Grand Prize winner and two Runners-Up.
+All remaining pieces that submitted a JPEG file during the submission period will be eligible for the People's Choice Award.

 - Information about the 32nd Congressional Art Contest